AJmints/IntelliJAC-LiftOff/README.md

 -Features: Create CRUD repository for flashcards

 -Name: Charu
--Features: Create accounts and login-system for users and administrators
+-Features: Create accounts and login-systemgit  for users and administrators